apility/cordova-plugin-estimotesdk/CONTRIBUTING.md

 # Contributing

-InstantLink is intended to be a public project that anyone can participate in.
+cordova-plugin-estimotesdk is intended to be a public project that anyone can participate in.
 If you would like to add support for new functions, fix a bug, do performance optimization etc. please read this guide.

 Fork, then clone the repo: